ImDarla/gw2stacks_blish/README.md

 ## Planned features

-* Taking the current price of items into account when giving advice

-* Translation for german, french, spanish (and potentially korean) users
+* Translation for spanish (and potentially korean) users